-Anglo-Saxon tribes of Britain.
+The rich and ancient history of the Godsmand family name dates back to the time of the Anglo-Saxon tribes of Britain.
 It comes from from the baptismal name for the son of Godmund.
-CITATION[CLOSE]

 Early Origins of the Godsmand family

 The surname Godsmand was first found in the Domesday Book of 1086 listed Godman(nus), Godeman(us).
 Some of the first entries for the name appeared as appeared as a forename as in Godeman de Waledena in the Pipe Rolls for Hertfordshire in 1176; and Godman de Offenchurche in the Assize Rolls for Warwickshire in 1221.

 Astcelinus Godeman was listed at Winton, Hampshire in 1115 and Nicholas Godman was listed in Suffolk in 1188.
 Henry le Godman was listed in the Hundredorum Rolls for Cheshire in 1275 and Gerard Gudman was listed as holding lands in Yorkshire in 1352.

 This web page shows only a small excerpt of our Godsmand research.
 Another 65 words (5 lines of text) covering the years 1528, 1601, 1601, 1529, 1560, 1583, 1656, 1582, 1583, 1649, 1699, 1651, 1520, 1603, 1520 and are included under the topic Early Godsmand History in all our PDF Extended History products and printed products wherever possible.